 Dahn’s recent research in music theory has focused on the Bach chorales.
 His new www.bach–chorales.com website, launched in the summer of 2017, provides the most up–to–date research on the chorales and has quickly become a widely–used and linked resource.
 In November 2017, his paper on a 1762 recently–rediscovered manuscript of Bach chorales was presented at a conference in Lviv, Ukraine entitled "Ex Umbra in Solem" celebrating the work of Bach scholar Christoph Wolff.

-After serving for eight years at Northwestern College (IA) as Associate Professor of Music and Music Department Chair, Dahn joined the music faculty at the University of Utah in 2015 where he currently teaches music theory and composition.
+Dahn serves on the music composition & theory faculty at the University of Utah.
 He earned graduate degrees from the University of Iowa and Western Michigan University, and his primary teachers have included David Gompper, C. Curtis–Smith and Ann K. Gebuhr.